Award Presentation to Angela Sherbo

 Friday, April 21 • 5:00 p.m. • Hallmark Resort, Newport

-Angela Sherbo has dedicated 30 years to improving the lives of Oregon’s most vulnerable children and youth.
-Through her zealous advocacy representing parents, children, and youth in juvenile dependency and delinquency cases and her tireless efforts to improve the juvenile court system in Oregon through litigation, legislation and collaboration, Angela has been instrumental in shaping the current status of juvenile law in Oregon.
+Since then, through her zealous advocacy of parents, children, and youth in juvenile dependency and delinquency cases, and her tireless efforts to improve the juvenile court system through litigation, legislation and collaboration, Angela has been instrumental in shaping juvenile law in Oregon.
 Although we could spend the rest of the day listing her contributions to the practice of juvenile law, here are a few high points.

-• Argued on behalf of the mother in a seminal Oregon Supreme Court case: State ex rel Juv.
+Angela argued on behalf of the mother in a seminal Oregon Supreme Court case, State ex rel Juv.
 Dept. v.
-Geist, 310 Or 176, 796 P2d 1193 (1990), in which the Court concluded that a constitutional or statutory right to counsel includes a right to adequate counsel and that a claim of appointed trial counsel's inadequacy may be reviewed on direct appeal.
+Geist, 310 Or 176, 796 P2d 1193 (1990), in which the court concluded that a constitutional or statutory right to counsel includes a right to adequate counsel, and that a claim of appointed trial counsel’s inadequacy may be reviewed on direct appeal.

-• Represented a class of youth in Robyn A. v.
-MCoy, a 1990 federal lawsuit which alleged unconstitutional conditions at The Donald E. Long juvenile detention facility in Multnomah County.
+Also in 1990, Angela represented a class of youth in Robyn A. v.
+McCoy, a federal lawsuit which alleged unconstitutional conditions at the Donald E. Long juvenile detention facility in Multnomah County.
 The resulting consent decree required the county to build a new juvenile detention facility and to upgrade conditions and practices in the existing facility.
 The juvenile court complex, built in 1994, also includes six juvenile courtrooms, as well as offices for the juvenile department, district attorneys, Oregon Youth Authority (OYA) and Court Appointed Special Advocates (CASA).

-• Negotiated a 1995 legal settlement agreement with the Oregon Department of Human Services.
-This “System of Care Agreement” established flexible funding to better meet the needs of children and families and led to improved training, increased qualifications for case workers and other improvements in Oregon's foster care system.
+In 1995 Angela negotiated a legal settlement with the Oregon Department of Human Services.
+This “System of Care Agreement” established flexible funding to better meet the needs of children and families, led to improved training and increased qualifications for case workers, and accomplished other improvements in Oregon’s foster care system.
 She supervised the monitoring of the settlement on behalf of the Juvenile Rights Project for 13 years.

 And just last year Angela served as the appellate attorney in State v.
 J.C.N.-V., 359 Or 559 (2016), in which the Oregon Supreme Court remanded the juvenile court’s determination to waive a 13-year-old child to adult court for prosecution of a murder charge.
-The Court concluded that youth may not be waived unless they have an adult-like understanding of the significance of their conduct.
+The court concluded that youth may not be waived unless they have an adult-like understanding of the significance of their conduct.

-• Regularly (probably daily) provides advice and assistance to trial and appellate attorneys across the state.
+Angela regularly provides advice and assistance to trial and appellate attorneys, individually and through CLEs, across the state.
 Angela is never too busy to consult on a case or give advice.

 — Amy Miller, Office of Public Defense Services